Kml159/Evolution-Simulation/README.md

 # Evolution Simulation

 ## How to run?
 You can run the main.cpp.
 There are no dependencies.
+Run on C++17.

 Linux & Unix:
 ```bash